-You can also check out some other great browsers for Windows 11 if you’re not sure which one will fit your needs best.
+You can also check out some other excellent browsers for Windows 11 if you’re not sure which one will fit your needs best.

 We don’t promise the above resolutions are guaranteed to fix Google Chrome not working in Windows 11 for everybody.
-However, those potential fixes will probably kick-start Chrome for the majority of users.
+However, those potential fixes will probably kick-start Chrome for most users.

 If Chrome still doesn’t work after applying those fixes, remember that there are some great alternatives to Google’s browser.
-The likes of Opera and Vivaldi have more extensive customization settings and better features than Chrome.
+For example, Opera and Vivaldi have more extensive customization settings and better features than Chrome.
 You can also utilize Chrome’s extensions with those browsers.

 Feel free to discuss Windows 11 Chrome not working in the comments section below.
-If you’ve found any other way to fix Chrome’s browser not working, you’re most welcome to share your alternative resolution below.
+Also, if you’ve found any other way to fix Chrome’s browser not working, you’re most welcome to share your alternative resolution below.